bbauska/W3Cx-5of5/module5/module5.md

 #### Module 5: Working with forms   5.5 A small application   Part 4: use a form to enter new contacts

-# Part 4: use a form to enter new contacts

 ### Part 4: use a form to enter new contacts in an HTML5 table

 Some reminders about HTML forms